Discreet Confidential Consultation (213) 374-3952

 The last thing I would say about failing to register and defenses, a lot of this stuff is common sense, and if it makes sense, you shouldn't be charged with a crime.

-This is because there was some mistake, accident, or you just didn't do anything, and they're trying to trump up some charges; then we'll have an excellent chance to beat the prosecutors.
+This is because there was some mistake or accident, or you just didn't do anything, and they're trying to trump up some charges; then we'll have an excellent chance to beat the prosecutors.

 But if, on the other hand, you did not do what you were supposed to do, then you're probably going to have to shoulder some responsibility for that, and it's going to be up to me.

-Having done this for 26 years and has handled hundreds of these cases, it's up to me to ensure that we get you the best resolution possible.
+Having done this for 26 years and handled hundreds of these cases, I am responsible for ensuring that we get you the best resolution possible.
 Contact our Los Angeles sex crime defense attorneys for a free case evaluation.

 Related Content: